kobber/Raspberry-Core/README.md

 - Braziers (Caverns and Chasms) no longer produce fire sounds when unlit.
 - Grindstones no longer display missing item textures when the last item in a stack is polished (Sully's Mod).
 - Pigs no longer follow players with an empty hand.
+- Cabinets (Farmer's Delight) should now be usable as Mounted Storage (Create).

 ### Configurable Tweaks
 - Stoves (Farmer's Delight) start unlit.